holunda-io/zbc-go/README.md

 ```

 To point your ```zbctl``` to some other broker edit ```config.toml``` which can be find in the ```/etc/zeebe/config.toml```.

+## Contributing

+  * Get started by checking our [contribution guidelines](https://github.com/jsam/zbc-go/blob/master/CONTRIBUTING.md).
+  * Make sure you follow our [code of conduct](https://github.com/jsam/zbc-go/blob/master/CODE_OF_CONDUCT.md).
+  * Read the zbc-go [wiki](https://github.com/jsam/zbc-go/wiki) for more technical and design details.
+  * The [Zeebe Protocol Specification](http://www.zeebe.io/) contains a wealth of useful information.
+  * If you have any questions, just [ask](https://github.com/jsam/zbc-go/issues)!

 ## Credits
 * Special thanks to Sebastian Menski and Daniel Meyer.